"

 • Who were the people involved in making positive changes for people with disabilities?

-• How are people with disabilities treated differently in present times compared to how they were treated in the 1970s?
+• How are people with disabilities treated differently in current times compared to how they were treated in the 1970s?
 2000s?

 References